 How can an alien change into O-1 Status in the U.S.?

 When the alien is already in the U.S. as a permanent resident, he can change his other non-immigrant status into O-1 status, if he qualifies as an O-1 alien.

 If you need help with your O visa application, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.
+UpCounsel attorneys have an average of 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.